Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 ) external;
 ```

-Sets the global table update cadence that operator set configurations must respect.
+Sets the global table update cadence - the cadence at which operator tables are *expected* to be updated.
 This value acts as a floor for all non-zero `maxStalenessPeriod` values in operator set configurations.

 *Effects*:
 * Updates the `_tableUpdateCadence` storage variable